The pandemic has been an economic disaster for women. Some took advantage of it.

 She also developed an interest in vodka.
 “I did a lot of Googling,” she says, “and figured out how to start an alcohol brand.”
 Taylor found a contract distiller in Ovid, a town in Upstate New York, that also grew the corn to be distilled for her vodka.
 Together, they created a recipe for Harridan Vodka that made it slightly higher proof than traditional vodka.
 That gives it a “tequila-like flavor that stands out in cocktails,” she says.

-Taylor bootstrapped the business with about $35,000, most of it coming from a student loan, and found suppliers willing to work with a small start-up.
+Taylor bootstrapped the business with about $35,000, most of it coming from the remainder of a student loan, and found suppliers willing to work with a small start-up.

 The first batch of Harridan Vodka, which retails for $55, shipped in early December and is being sold in a handful of New York City liquor stores.
 Taylor says the whole experience has been a big aha moment for her.
 Though she still plans to join the consulting company, “I love being an entrepreneur,” Taylor says.
 “I didn’t realize how much I would love it.”